-Learning assessments for children and teenagers in London
+Learning and dyslexia assessments for children and teenagers in London

 A comprehensive learning assessment, sometimes called a cognitive assessment, is a useful part of the puzzle when trying to figure out how your child’s brain works.
 It can be completed on its own, or as part of a diagnostic assessment, e.g. ADHD or Autism.